 You can make a request for an assistive technology evaluation at any time to the Special Education Administrator in your district or to your Early Intervention Case Manager.
 It is best to make the request in writing.
 In the case of students aged 3-21, the Special Education Administrator may call for the IEP team to meet to review your request.

 Who pays for the evaluation?

-To view our staffs’ qualifications, visit The TechACCESS Team page.
+To view our staffs’ individual qualifications, visit The TechACCESS Team page.

 Do you provide informational workshops for parent groups?

 Click HERE to download/print a flyer about our services for children.